lowlighter/metrics/source/plugins/contributors/README.md

 ## 🗂️ Setting up contribution categories

-Pass a JSON object to `plugin_contributors_categories` with categories names as keys and arrays of fileglobs as values to configure contributions categories.
+Pass a JSON object to `plugin_contributors_categories` with categories names as keys and arrays of file globs as values to configure contributions categories.

-Each modified file by a contributor matching a fileglob will add them in said category.
+Each modified file by a contributor matching a file glob will add them in said category.

 > 💡 File matching respect keys order